jbroerken/libmrhvt/doc/source/Functions/libmrhvt_Directory/Output/MRH_OutputGenerator/MRH_OutputGenerator_0.rst

     * - Parameter
       - Description
+    * - dq_Sentence
+      - The sentences for the generator.
+The deque is consumed.
+    * - dq_Placement
+      - The placements for the generator.
+The deque is consumed.
-    * - s_FilePath
+    * - m_Word
-      - The full path to the output generator file.
+      - The words for the generator.
+The words are consumed.

 Return Value